-Communicating and dementia – other resources
+Communicating and dementia – useful organisations

 Here are other useful organisations that can provide more information and support about good communication with a person with dementia.